ctglab/ReViewCNV/README.md

 To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this can take a long time):

-_sudo docker buildx build --platform linux/x86_64 -t shiny-app-excavator2 ._
+_sudo docker buildx build  -t shiny-app-excavator2 ._

 To run the container run the following command:

 _sudo docker run --name shiny-app-excavator2  -p 3838:3838 shiny-app-excavator2_

-If working on a Mac with Apple Silicon, run the command below instead:

-_sudo docker run --name shiny-app-excavator2 --platform linux/x86_64   -p 3838:3838 shiny-app-excavator2_

 <br/>